 The Group's Spanish business includes extensive operations in Catalonia.
 Although actions carried out by the Spanish Government have helped diminish the level of uncertainty in the region resulting from its pro-independence movement, regional elections carried out in December 2017 resulted in pro-independence parties winning the majority of seats.
-As of the date of this Prospectus, a new government has been formed but there is still significant uncertainty regarding the outcome of political and social tensions in Catalonia, which could result in volatile capital markets and other financing conditions in Spain or otherwise adversely affect the environment in which the Group operates in Catalonia and the rest of Spain, any of which could have an adverse effect on the Group's business, liquidity, financial condition and results of operations.
-The Group's business in Catalonia represented, as of 31st December, 2017, 19.2 per cent. of the Group's business in Spain.
+As of the date of this Prospectus, there is still significant uncertainty regarding the outcome of political and social tensions in Catalonia, which could result in volatile capital markets and other financing conditions in Spain or otherwise adversely affect the environment in which the Group operates in Catalonia and the rest of Spain, any of which could have an adverse effect on the Group's business, liquidity, financial condition and results of operations.
+The Group's business in Catalonia represented, as of 31st December, 2018, 18.2 per cent. of the Group's business in Spain.